 The North Whittaker Redevelopment Project has been divided in two phases.
 Phase I includes Barton and Mechanic Street.
 Phase II includes North Whittaker Street.

-The Whittaker Street Project is currently in the design phase.
 The preliminary budget and funding sources are at the link below:

 After reviewing and assessing the existing infrastructure, three key areas were identified as part of this project: